sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

    SAS Viya Multi-tenancy requires either an internal PostgreSQL instance, which is the default option that is deployed automatically, or an external PostgreSQL instance that you configure and maintain.
 For external PostgreSQL, see [Requirements for External PostgreSQL](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/p05lfgkwib3zxbn1t6nyihexp12n.htm#p1wq8ouke3c6ixn1la636df9oa1u).
 Also for details see [PostgreSQL Requirements for a Multi-tenant Deployment](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/p05lfgkwib3zxbn1t6nyihexp12n.htm#p1r5u2f0yyiql5n11qb61lldcq1j).

    **Note:** Before deployment, when using internal PostgreSQL, be sure to size the total number of tenants that will be onboarded.
 The variable `V4MT_TENANT_IDS` must list all tenants planned to be onboarded.
 The list of tenants is used to calculate max_connections in PostgreSQL.
-After deployment, max_connections cannot be changed without redeploying SAS Viya.
+After deployment, max_connections cannot be changed without redeploying the SAS Viya platform.

 3. TLS certificates.
 See [TLS Requirements](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#p0bskqphz9np1ln14ejql9ush824).